sendbird/sendbird-uikit-react/README.md

 or if you're using yarn
 `yarn add @sendbird/uikit-react`

-For typescript projects, add `node_modules/@sendbird/uikit-react/index.d.ts` to your `include` section in tsconfig file to get type definitions

 ## Getting Started

 With Sendbird UI Kit React, we export these components: